RM 1,502 Find Cheap Flights from Kuala Lumpur to Norway

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Kuala Lumpur Intl Airport to Norway, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Kuala Lumpur Intl Airport to Norway, you should book around 4 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 24 weeks before departure.
+To get a below-average price on a flight from Kuala Lumpur Intl Airport to Norway, you should book around 2 weeks before departure, which saves you about 30% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 19 weeks before departure.

 Good to know